parsevalbtc/libbitcoin-system-wiki/Mnemonics-Unraveled.md

 > The Electrum v1 encoding is (inadvertently) not fully bidirectional.
 ### Normal Form
 A `normal form` is a standard word, sentence or passphrase [character](https://en.wikipedia.org/wiki/Character_encoding) representation.
-> A single glyph may have multiple distinct [code points](https://en.wikipedia.org/wiki/Code_point), and many distinct glyphs may be rendered similarly or identically.
+> A single glyph may have multiple distinct code points, and many distinct glyphs may be rendered similarly or identically.

+> Word containment by a dictionary is determined by normal form equality.
 ### Entropy
 Its `entropy` is the numeric representation of a mnemonic.
 > Both a mnemonic and its entropy represent the same [entropic](https://en.wikipedia.org/wiki/Entropy) value.